Full course description

 There are four basic steps to the portfolio development process:

 - See how the learning relates to the course and college outcomes of your programs and courses of interest

 - Write essays (artifacts) making the case for your learning from experience being equivalent to Ferris Courses.

 - Submit your final portfolio artifacts to the college from which you are seeking credits.

-The Online Assessment of Prior Learning is designed to fit the schedule of a standard college semester.
-This means that the whole process may take up to 16 weeks.
-While this might seem like a lot of time, remember a quality Assessment of Prior Learning can earn you credits, saving you a significant amount of time and money.
+The Online Assessment of Prior Learning is designed to fit the schedule of a standard college semester but could be completed in more or less time, depending on how quickly you want to complete it.
+Remember a quality Assessment of Prior Learning can earn you credits, saving you a significant amount of time and money.
 This is also a great opportunity for you to expand your writing skills and really reflect on all that you know and have learned.

-As you create your online APL you will have the help of an APL Portfolio Development Mentor.
-Your mentor is familiar with the APL process and Ferris State University's various colleges.
-They will give you feedback on your work and be available to answer any questions that you may have during the process.
+As you create your online APL and have questions, you can reach out to the APL Coordinator.
+The Coordinator is familiar with the APL process and Ferris State University's various colleges and is available to answer any questions that you may have during the process.